sagemath/sagewiki_to_gh-2022-10-10/days5.md

 The 5th SAGE days 2007 will be at the Clay Math Institute Sept 30 -- Oct 3, 2007.
 It will be focused on computational arithmetic geometry.

-The [:/sched: Workshop Schedule is here], with slides and '''video''' from many of the talks.
+The [[/sched| Workshop Schedule is here]], with slides and '''video''' from many of the talks.

 The official Clay Mathematics Institute page on this workshop is here: http://www.claymath.org/workshops/cag/